NamburiSrinath/AutonomizeAI_Assessment/README.md

 **Idea 1 (Done)**
 - Formulate it as a regression problem, regress the total number of "CG" in the string
 - *Result:* The R2 is around 0.99.
 The accuracy (rounded the predictions to nearest integer is also 0.99.
-- *Discussion:* The model predicts reasonably well (attached screenshots in
+- *Discussion:* The model predicts reasonably well on a lot of scenarios (when there are less CGs and more CGs in a normal sequence).
+But for sequences where there are only CG's (such as below screenshot), the model fails at long sequences.
+This is out-of-distribution scenario, so it is expected.

 ![1](https://github.com/NamburiSrinath/AutonomizeAI_Assessment/assets/40389487/837862e8-7763-4f78-9af9-fb34c2040ee8)